-Dato supports all the locales and languages that macOS supports for dates, times, and the calendar, but the menus are English-only.
+Dato supports all the locales and languages that macOS supports for the menu bar text, dates, times, and calendar, but the menus and settings are English-only.

 - Calendar, optionally with week numbers and event indicators.

 - Your upcoming events for the next week (customizable) at a glance.